NAO robot at the Goethe-Institut is programmed by female-scientists from CIIRC CTU

 Wed, 09.09.2020 – Fri, 25.09.2020

-A team of female-programmers from the Czech Institute of Informatics, Robotics and Cybernetics CIIRC CTU in Prague is participating in the popularization program of the Goethe-Institut called “Robots-in-Residence” through the newly established RICAIP Centre (Research and Innovation Centre on Advanced Industrial Production).
-Their task is to program the traveling humanoid robot NAO, which started its trip around Europe a few months ago.
-At the Goethe-Institut in Prague, the general public can meet the robot during September and get the chance to have an interview with it, listen to its EU personalities’ quotes, play a quiz or practice Tai Chi.
+A team of female programmers from the Czech Institute of Informatics, Robotics and Cybernetics CIIRC CTU in Prague is participating in the popularization program of the Goethe-Institut Robots-in-Residence through the newly established RICAIP Centre (Research and Innovation Centre on Advanced Industrial Production).
+Their task is to program the travelling humanoid robot NAO, which started its trip around Europe a few months ago.
+At the Goethe-Institut in Prague, the general public can meet the robot during September and get the chance to have an interview with it, listen to its EU personalities’ quotes, play a quiz or practise Tai Chi.
 NAO arrived in Prague from Ljubljana, Slovenia, and after Prague will continue to its next stop in Warsaw.
-In each country, local creative programmers give new skill to the NAO robot.
+In each country, local creative programmers give new skills to the NAO robot.

 The exact schedule of the robot’s stay in Prague can be found on the website of the Goethe-Institut Prague.